Aayush0735/Arogya-Mitra/README.md

 🌐 Live Demo
 👉 Click here to open आरोग्य Mitra

-🚀 Features
+ Features

-🗣️ Multilingual support (e.g., Hindi, Marathi, etc.)
+🗣Multilingual support (e.g., Hindi, Marathi, etc.)

-💬 Chat-based symptom checker and health assistant
+💬Chat-based symptom checker and health assistant

-🧠 Powered by AI for intelligent responses
+🧠Powered by AI for intelligent responses

-📱 Mobile and desktop responsive interface
+📱Mobile and desktop responsive interface

-🔐 Secure and user-friendly
+🔐Secure and user-friendly
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 1. Home Page Overview
   Shows the introductory welcome screen of आरोग्य Mitra with a clear description of its purpose, core principles, and an empathetic disclaimer about health advice.